HenriqueFerraz27/todo-list/README.md

 npm run dev # or yarn dev
 ```

-5. **Application Access:** Open your browser and access the link provided to use Coffee Delivery.
+5. **Application Access:** Open your browser and access the link provided to use Todo List.

 ## 🤝 Contributions